 Like the earlier distinction between “origins” and “causes,” the Revolution also had short- and long-term consequences.
 Perhaps the most important immediate consequence of declaring independence was the creation of state constitutions in 1776 and 1777.
 The Revolution also unleashed powerful political, social, and economic forces that would transform the new nation’s politics and society, including increased participation in politics and governance, the legal institutionalization of religious toleration, and the growth and diffusion of the population, particularly westward.
 The Revolution affected Native Americans by opening up western settlement and creating governments hostile to their territorial claims.
 Even more broadly, the Revolution ended the mercantilist economy, opening new opportunities in trade and manufacturing.

 The new states drafted written constitutions, which, at the time, was an important innovation from the traditionally unwritten British Constitution.
-These new state constitutions were based on the idea of “popular sovereignty,” i.e., that the power and authority of the government derived from the people.48 Most created weak governors and strong legislatures with more regular elections and moderately increased the size of the electorate.
+These new state constitutions were based on the idea of “popular sovereignty,” that is, that the power and authority of the government derived from the people.47 Most created weak governors and strong legislatures with more regular elections and moderately increased the size of the electorate.
 A number of states followed the example of Virginia and included a declaration or “bill” of rights in their constitution designed to protect the rights of individuals and circumscribe the prerogative of the government.
 Pennsylvania’s first state constitution was the most radical and democratic.
 They created a unicameral legislature and an Executive Council but no genuine executive.
 All free men could vote, including those who did not own property.
-Massachusetts’ constitution, passed in 1780, was less democratic in structure but underwent a more popular process of ratification.
-In the fall of 1779, each town sent delegates––312 in all––to a constitutional convention in Cambridge.
+Massachusetts’s constitution, passed in 1780, was less democratic in structure but underwent a more popular process of ratification.
+In the fall of 1779, each town sent delegates—312 in all—to a constitutional convention in Cambridge.
 Town meetings debated the constitution draft and offered suggestions.
 Anticipating the later federal constitution, Massachusetts established a three-branch government based on checks and balances between the branches.
-Independence came in 1776, and so did an unprecedented period of constitution-making and state-building.
+Independence came in 1776, and so did an unprecedented period of constitution making and state building.

 The Revolution’s most important long-term economic consequence was the end of mercantilism.
 The British Empire had imposed various restrictions on the colonial economies including limiting trade, settlement, and manufacturing.
 The Revolution opened new markets and new trade relationships.
 The Americans’ victory also opened the western territories for invasion and settlement, which created new domestic markets.
 Americans began to create their own manufactures, no longer content to rely on those in Britain.

-The Revolution was not won by a few “founding fathers.”
-Men and women of all ranks contributed to the colonies’ most improbable victory, from the commoners protesting against the Stamp Act to the women who helped organize the boycotts to the Townshend duties; from the men, black and white, who fought in the army and the women who contributed to its support.
-The Revolution, however, did not aim to end all social and civic inequalities in the new nation, and, in the case of Native Americans, created a new degree of inequality.
-But, over time, the Revolution’s rhetoric of equality, as encapsulated in the Declaration of Independence, helped highlight some of those inequalities and became a shared aspiration for future social and political movements, including, among others, the abolitionist and women’s rights movements of the nineteenth century, the suffragist and civil rights movements of the twentieth century, and the gay rights movement of the twenty-first century.
+The Revolution was not won by a few founding fathers.
+Men and women of all ranks contributed to the colonies’ most improbable victory, from the commoners who protested the Stamp Act to the women who helped organize boycotts against the Townshend duties; from the men, black and white, who fought in the army to the women who contributed to its support.
+The Revolution, however, did not aim to end all social and civic inequalities in the new nation, and, in the case of Native Americans, it created new inequalities.
+But over time, the Revolution’s rhetoric of equality, as encapsulated in the Declaration of Independence, helped highlight some of those inequalities and became a shared aspiration for future social and political movements, including, among others, the abolitionist and women’s rights movements of the nineteenth century, the suffragist and civil rights movements of the twentieth century, and the gay rights movement of the twenty-first century.